 I always get asked how to save money each month.
-What are the best ways, how to start, and while I have shared posts like 10 Ways To Earn $100 Today because the easiest way to add money to savings is to bring in more right?
+What are the best ways and how to start?
+I have shared posts like 10 Ways To Earn $100 Today because the easiest way to add money to savings is to bring in more right?
 Well, what about making the most of what you already have?
 That is where these 60 things you can stop buying and start making come in.
 There are a lot of resources on how to save money here so dive in!

 How to Save Money Each Month – 60 Things to Make Instead of Buying

-Now, remember if you are shopping online for ingredients and items for the stuff below I suggest using Ebates and getting your cashback where you can.
-If you want to know more about Ebates I did whole Ebates 101 write up because they have some amazing ways to save even in store now!
+Now, remember if you are shopping online for ingredients and items for the stuff below I suggest using Ebates and getting your cashback where you can as well as shopping apps that can lower your costs.

-Also we always say to pick up odd job while you can to stock up money.
+Also, we always say to pick up an odd job while you can to stock up money.
 One way we love to do it is to get Workamping jobs and work while on vacation (get paid to travel anyone?)
 We make money while seeing a new place and getting a free campsite.
 5 Ways to Make Money Fast may be able to help with more side hustle options.

 How to Save Money Each Month Making Cleaning Supplies